breadnone/VAwait/README.md

 ```
 # Note :
 - The SignalAwaiter instances can't be awaited multiple times.
 Use NextFrameReusable or SecondsReusable for when you need to await it more than once.
-- Runtime only.
-Edit mode feature is done mostly, but quite limited and lack of testing.
-So disabled for now.
+- Edit mode feature is done mostly, but quite limited and lack of testing.
 - Wait.Seconds will end at the end of current frame.
+- Using non default Time.timeScale will add extra allocation.